-Usually, during a lockout, exterior doors are locked, but interior doors are kept open as normal activity may resume inside the building.
-In many cases, a lockdown has been triggered because a threat is already inside the building, so attempting to lock exterior doors may be impossible, or may be counter-productive as law enforcement and first-responders may need to enter the building to apprehend the suspect or help those inside.
-In nearly every case, door barricades are not to be used on exterior doors.
+During a lockout, occupants lock exterior doors and keep interior doors open and unlocked.
+Usually, lockdowns are triggered because a threat is already inside the building, so attempting to lock exterior doors may be impossible, or may be counter-productive as law enforcement and first-responders may need to enter the building to apprehend the suspect or help those inside.
+Door barricades typically aren’t used on entry doors.

 Quickly Secure Your Doors

 For a door barricade to be useful, it must have the ability to be deployed quickly and easily.
-Time is precious in a lockdown situation, so disruptions or slowdowns simply cannot occur.
+Remember: time is precious in a lockdown situation!

 “The Boot”, our door barricade device, is precisely designed for emergency situations.
 People of all ages and abilities can deploy it with ease and speed.